tw-in-js/twind/docs/grouping.md

 // => sm:border-2 sm:border-black sm:border-opacity-50 sm:hover:border-dashed
 ```

-Thanks to some ordering logic in the compiler, both of the above groupings will be interpretted the same.
+Thanks to some ordering logic in the compiler, both of the above groupings will be interpreted the same.
 That is to say, that directive groupings always get expanded before variant groupings.

 Some directives like `ring` need to be applied themselves as well as being a prefix.
 In this case you can use the reserved `&` character which is replaced literally with the current prefix: